-Genetic counseling may be helpful for prospective parents with a family history of hereditary angioedema.
+Genetic counseling may be helpful for prospective parents with a family history of HAE.

 Zuraw BL, Christiansen SC.
 Hereditary angioedema and bradykinin-mediated angioedema.
 In: Adkinson NF, Bochner BS, Burks AW, eds.
 Middleton's Allergy: Principles and Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 37.